jokecamp/jokecamp.com/_posts/2012-04-06-simplest-code-needed-to-create-an-excel-2010-file-with-open-xml-sdk-2-0.markdown

 layout: post
 slug: simplest-code-needed-to-create-an-excel-2010-file-with-open-xml-sdk-2-0
 title: Simplest code needed to create an Excel 2010 file with Open XML SDK 2.0
+desc: 'The bare minimum code needed to create an Excel 2010 file with Open XML SDK 2.0 in C#'
 wordpress_id: 233
 categories:
 - Code